owncloud/ocis/ocis/migration.md

 | `checksum`         | varchar(255)  | YES  |     | NULL    |                | *same as blob checksum* | SHOULD become the checksum in the storage provider. eos calculates it itself, `ocis` driver stores it in extended attributes |

-> Note: for EOS a hot migration only works seamlessly if file ids in oc10 are already read from eos. otherwise either a mapping from the oc10 filecache file id to the new eos file id has to be created under the assumption that these id sets do not intersect or files and corresponding shares need to be exported and imported offline to generate a new set of ids.
+> Note: for EOS a hot migration only works seamlessly if file ids in oc10 are already read from eos.
+Otherwise, either a mapping from the oc10 filecache file id to the new eos file id has to be created under the assumption that these id sets do not intersect or files and corresponding shares need to be exported and imported offline to generate a new set of ids.
 While this will preserve public links, user, group and even federated shares, old internal links may still point to different files because they contain the oc10 fileid

 <div style="break-after: page"></div>